 -This community is changing with younger people moving in and many will have Dogs.
 I have neighbors who live on the the golf course.
 They have no back yard to speak of, and low walls, not ideal for letting dogs lose.
 Communities need to change with times and those who are not necessarily dog lovers need to realize that.

 - I am not for or against a dog park.
 But I thought I would add one more thing to think about.
 I once had a dog (since passed away) and she became sick one day.
 When I took her to the vet, he said there was a virus going around that was being spread in dog parks.
-Turns out I had taken her to a dog park a week before.
-So apparently there is a danger of catching virus or other sicknesses in dog parks since other dogs will be in close proximity, leaving droppings , etc that may contain virus .
-The virus can stay in the ground/grass for days .

 - According to a 2018 survey conducted by the National Recreation and Park Association (N.R.P.A.), 91 percent of Americans believe dog parks provide benefits to their communities.
 The study found that the top two reasons responders cited for supporting dog parks were that 60 percent thought that they gave dogs a safe space to exercise and roam freely, and 48 percent felt that dog parks were important because they allowed dog owners to network and dogs to socialize.